Content Management as a Practice

 At Web Content 2008, Seth Gottlieb gave a good session about open-source content management.
 During his introduction, he mentioned that he used to be the “Content Management Practice Director” for Optaros.

 That phrase stuck with me.
-Content Managment Practice Director.
+Content Management Practice Director.
 It resonated over and over for the next 24 hours, until I finally sat down with Seth the next day to talk about it.

 Seth’s lofty title at Optaros wasn’t “Development Director” or “Director of CM Integration” or something.
 Instead, his title evoked something I’ve always been attracted to: the idea of content management as a practice.